bdrdavies/mono-cbp/docs/configuration.md

 - `edge_cutoff` (float, default: 0.0)
   - Timespan of flux values to exclude at the edges of data gaps
+  - Photometry near data gaps can exhibit strong systematic trends, which the detrending often doesn't deal with very well.
+To reduce false positives, it may be helpful to "cut off" the data near the edges of data gaps.
   - In units of days

 - `mad_threshold` (float, default: 3.0)
   - Multiplier for Median Absolute Deviation (MAD) threshold for event detection